oashitta/jungle-rails/README.md

 Certain functions(contained in the admin dashboard) are only available to the Admin who need to be authenticated to have access to add and delete products, create categories and view a dashboard of all available products.

+Users are able to shop on the app as guest(without an account) or as a logged in user (after creating an account).
+Passwords are stored securely leveraging on the bcrypt.

 ## App Images

 !["screenshot of Homepage"](https://github.com/oashitta/jungle-rails/blob/master/docs/Homepage.png?raw=true)